LindySez | Recipes

 • Baking Powder and Salt

 That's it.
-Easy ingredients that will be put together to make this easy Peach Cobbler dessert in less than an hour.
+These easy ingredients will be put together to make this easy Peach Cobbler dessert in less than an hour.

 Including peeling the peaches.